holidaycheck/tech-blog/_posts/2019-06-18-questions-every-unit-test-should-answer.md

 });
 ```

 What is _proper_?
 Why 500?
 Why not 1000 or 200?
-You are left with so many unknowns, up to the point that in order to figure it out, you need to run the application and check it manually.
-But even then you might not get the answer, because how would you know it should do something specific?
+You are left with so many unknowns that you need to run the application and check it manually if you want to figure it out.
+However, even then you might not get the answer, because how would you know if it should do something specific?
 Would you have guessed the reason behind the number 500?
 Such a test is misleading and only confuses the reader.
-I would even risk an opinion, that such a test is a bad one, as nobody will know why it is there even if it is passing.
-And what if it will fail at some point?
+I would even risk an opinion that such a test is a bad one, as nobody will know why it is there—even if it is passing.
+Also, what if it fails at some point?

 How about this instead: